DETAILED ACTION

 Response to Arguments

-Applicant states that the cited prior art references “do not teach or suggest ‘instructing the robotic bee to generate an impulse force based on the type of the plant and the classified level of threat’ as recited in claim 1 and similarly in claims 8 and 15” (Applicant’s Remarks, pg.
-16).
-Specifically, Applicant argues that “There is no language in the cited passages of King and Gauvreau that teaches or suggests instructing the robotic bee to generate an impulse force” (pg.
-16), “there is no language in King regarding an associated classified level of threat” (pg.
-16), and “There is no language in Gauvreau that such a modification [of a flight plan] involves generating an impulse force based on the type of plant and the classified level of threat” (pg.
-17).
+Applicant further argues “King, Shi and Gauvreau, taken singly or in combination, do not teach or suggest ‘instructing the robotic bee to generate an impulse force based on the type of the plant and the classified level of threat’” (Applicant’s Remarks, pg.
+8).
+Specifically, Applicant argues that “There is no language in the cited passages of King and Gauvreau that teaches or suggests instructing the robotic bee to generate an impulse force” “based on the type of the plant and the classified level of threat” (Applicant’s Remarks, pg.
+11), “there is no language in King regarding an associated classified level of threat” (pg.
+11), and “There is no language in Gauvreau that such a modification [of a flight plan] involves generating an impulse force based on the type of plant and the classified level of threat” (pg.
+11).

 Additionally, Gauvreau discloses “the propulsion system [of a UAV] includes a first motor and a second motor, and the navigation system is configured to operate the first motor to produce a first compression wave and operate the second motor to produce a second compression wave offset in phase from the first compression wave such that the first and second compression waves combine to produce the thrust [force] at a frequency that induces the plant to release pollen” [0040].
 Because of Newton’s Third Law, generating a force towards the plant means that the UAV moves away from the plant.
-Since controlling the movement of the UAV requires force generation, Gauvreau also discloses that the force generated by the UAV depends on the type of plant: “Modifying the flight plan based on the type of plant may advantageously allow for increased pollination of plants; some plants may require more stimulation than others for adequate pollen release and the flight plan can be altered to travel more slowly over those plants or to travel repeatedly over those plants” [0066].
-Therefore, Gauvreau discloses “instructing the robotic bee to generate a… force based on the type of the plant.”
+Since controlling the movement of the UAV requires force generation, Gauvreau also discloses that the force generated by the UAV depends on the type of plant; see [0051-0052] and [0066].
+Therefore, Baldwin/King/Gauvreau discloses “instructing the robotic bee to generate an impulse force based on the type of the plant.”

 Claim Interpretation